NethServer/nethserver-cockpit/helpers/system-hostname/README.md

 # update

+## Input

-Input: the same as validate
+Takes the same input from validate.